Rodents: Rats and Mice

 Rodents are most easily distinguished from other mammals by the characteristic arrangement and form of their teeth.
 They have only a single pair of incisors in both upper and lower jaws and no canines.
 The wide gap (diastema) between the paired incisors and the molars gives the rodent skull an unmistakable appearance.

-The incisors form the clue to the tremendous success of rodents with in the animal kingdom.
+The incisors form the clue to the tremendous success of rodents in the animal kingdom.
 Rodent incisors have three basic characteristics that together distinguish them from the teeth of most other animals; they are strongly curved, they grow continuously throughout the animal’s life, and they carry a thick layer of enamel on the outer side only.

 Types of Distribution